 Service charges and other income.
-Service charges and other income includes income generated through the long-term marketing and servicing alliance with Wells Fargo Bank, N.A. ("Wells Fargo Alliance").
-Other income includes rental income, shipping and handling fees, gift card breakage and lease income on leased departments.
+Service charges and other income includes income generated through the marketing and servicing alliance with Wells Fargo Bank, N.A. ("Wells Fargo Alliance").
+Other income includes rental income, shipping and handling fees and gift card breakage.